-edia about which to display information.

-network-change-mtu

-avcli network-change-mtu name size
+media The media about which to display information. -- ------- --- network-change-mtu avcli network-change-mtu name size name The name of the A-Link network size The MTU size.
+Valid values are 1500 - 9000.

 The network-change-mtu command changes the MTU size of the specified A-Link network on everRun systems.